 I am 67 years old and enjoying retirement.
-Three years ago I would have told you that I knew what I would be doing for the rest of my life.
-I was faithfully serving God within a local church as a teacher.
+Three years ago, I would have told you that I knew what I would be doing for the rest of my life.
+I was faithfully serving God in a local church as a teacher.
 Something I felt called to do and was excited about.
 And something that others affirmed was my calling.

 But something unexpected happened.
 The opportunity I had as a teacher came to an end, at least for a time.
 What do I do now?
 I must confess that I am still working through that.
 But just as suddenly as the classroom teaching opportunity came to an end, several opportunities to write, beyond this blog, opened up.
 It seems the Lord may be closing and opening doors in my life at a time when I would have thought all the opening and closing of doors was over.